ENTRY FOR 2026 HAIKU COMPETITION NOW STARTS!

-Kusamakura International Haiku Competition started in 1996 as a memory of the first centennial anniversary of Natsume Soseki’s arrival in Kumamoto as an English teacher of the Fifth High School.
-This Competition is one of very few international Haiku competitions in Japan and has been continued for thirty years.
+International “Kusamakura” Haiku Competition started in 1996 as a memory of the first centennial anniversary of Natsume Soseki’s arrival in Kumamoto as an English teacher of the Fifth High School.
+This Competition is one of very few international Haiku competitions in Japan and has been continued for thirty-one years.

-We will have a new trial this year for the 30th anniversary.
-The grand prize winner of the foreign language section will be invited to Kumamoto within the limited amount of \500,000 with presenting Fukuda-Reiju Prize.
+Last year we had two trials for the 30th anniversary.
+For the first the grand prize winner of the foreign language section was invited to Kumamoto within the limited amount of \500,000 with presenting Fukuda-Reiju Prize.
 Dr. Fukuda Reiju is an honorable citizen of Kumamoto, who studied at Edinburgh in 1893 at the age of 20 to gain the Degree of Medical Doctor.
 Later he did great social and medical contributions to Kumamoto, bridging the East and the West.

 We are looking forward to having many applicants and wonderful haiku poems from all over the world.